ahtsham58/INFACT/README.md

 ```bash
  http://127.0.0.1:8000/
 ```

+## How to parse the JSON data collected with this study?

+The Python script named 'Parse_study_data.py' can be used to parse the complete data into MS excel sheets.

 ## Helpful links
 You may have a look at the below links in case of abbration in activating the virtual environment